 The Revenue Code of Thailand provides for Corporate Income Tax (CIT) to be imposed on both Thai and Foreign companies and Juslaws & Consult corporate tax department can advise your company how to comply.

 A Thai company is defined as one that has been incorporated under the laws of Thailand.
-A foreign company is one that has been incorporated under foreign law but conducts business in Thailand.
+A Foreign company is one that has been incorporated under foreign law but conducts business in Thailand.

-When a foreign company does not conduct business in Thailand but derives income from Thailand, it is also subject to CIT under the Revenue Code.
+When a Foreign company does not conduct business in Thailand but derives income from Thailand, it is also subject to Corporate Income Tax (CIT) under the Revenue Code.
 Types of such income include;

 Thai law requires two corporate tax returns to be filed each year.
 A company faces penalties for filing a late return, failing to file a tax return or filing a return that contains false or inadequate information.

 Juslaws & Consult's lawyers have extensive knowledge on Corporate Income Tax Laws in Thailand and experience in providing tax planning advice and services to businesses in Thailand.
 If you require additional information on any of our Taxation services please do not hesitate to contact us.